SUNET/eduid-actions/README.rst

     ``eduid_actions.action_abc:ActionPlugin`` abstract base class.

-18. Once the app has decided which action needs to be performed next, and has selected the plugin objetc that corresponds to the action, it has to send a form to the user.
+18. Once the app has decided which action needs to be performed next, and has selected the plugin object that corresponds to the action, it has to send a form to the user.
 Since some actions may need more than one step, the first method called on the object will be ``get_number_of_steps()``.